Igor-Mota/Bossa-box-back-end/readme.md

 ## About:
 This api was developed in order to be sent to the back end test of the Bossa box

+Below we have the routes to access the tools in the database, to create edit or delete a tool and you must be logged in

 ## Technologies and tools:
 - Nodejs